aymarino/aymarino.github.io/_posts/2020-6-11-LRU-cache.md

 The above architecture was what was implemented, for better or for worse.
 Later, a problem came up because in this scheme the size of the in-memory map can grow unbounded, which was starting to cause issues as the set of data grew.
-If we want to bound the memory usage, sacrificing some accuracy of finding duplicates, what's interesting is that the LRU-ness of the map is an emergent propery of the synchronization scheme: the earlier entries in the file (later if reading backwards) are approximately the least-recently-seen elements if they weren't also present later in the file.
+If we want to bound the memory usage, sacrificing some accuracy of finding duplicates, what's interesting is that the LRU-ness of the map is an emergent property of the synchronization scheme: the earlier entries in the file (later if reading backwards) are approximately the least-recently-seen elements if they weren't also present later in the file.
 So, bounding the map size is as easy as refusing to insert new hashes after reaching the size bound.